IshmaelBelghazi/ALI/index.md

 | **GAN (feature matching)** [^7]     | **21.83 ± 2.01** | **19.61 ± 2.09** | **18.63 ± 2.32** | **17.72 ± 1.82** |
 | **ALI (ours, no feature matching)** | **20.88**        | **20.28**        | **18.3**         | **17.77**        |

+### Discussion

+We first compare with GAN on SVHN by following the procedure outlined in Radford et al. (2015) [^3].
+We train an L2-SVM on the learned representations of a model trained on SVHN.
+The last three hidden layers of the encoder as well as its output are concatenated to form a 8960-dimensional feature vector.
+A 10,000 example held-out validation set is taken from the training set and is used for model selection.
+The SVM is trained on 1000 examples taken at random from the remainder of the training set.
+The test error rate is measured for 100 different SVMs trained on different random 1000-example training sets, and the average error rate is measured along with its standard deviation.

+Using ALI’s inference network as opposed to the discriminator to extract features, we achieve a misclassification rate that is roughly 3.00 ± 0.50% lower than reported in Radford et al. (2015) [^3], which suggests that ALI’s inference mechanism is beneficial to the semi-supervised learning task.

+We then investigate ALI’s performance when label information is taken into account during training.
+We adapt the discriminative model proposed in Salimans et al. (2016) [^7].
+The discriminator takes \\(x\\) and \\(z\\) as input and outputs a distribution over \\(K + 1\\) classes, where \\(K\\) is the number of categories.
+When label information is available for \\(q(x, z)\\) samples, the discriminator is expected to predict the label.
+When no label information is available, the discriminator is expected to predict \\(K + 1\\) for \\(p(x, z)\\) samples and \\(k \\in \\{1,\\ldots,K\\}\\) for \\(q(x,z)\\) samples.

-Interestingly, Salimans et al. (2016) found that they required an alternative training strategy for the generator where it tries to match first-order statistics in the discriminator’s intermediate activations with respect to the data distribution (they refer to this as feature matching).
+Interestingly, Salimans et al. (2016) [^7] found that they required an alternative training strategy for the generator where it tries to match first-order statistics in the discriminator’s intermediate activations with respect to the data distribution (they refer to this as feature matching).
 We found that ALI did not require feature matching to achieve comparable results.

 We are still investigating the differences between ALI and GAN with respect to feature matching, but we conjecture that the latent representation learned by